“What goes up must come down.”

 Isaac Newton – English mathematician, physicist, astronomer, theologian, and author.

-The Science Bug scheme of work we follow, ensures that children have a varied, progressive and well-mapped-out science curriculum that provides the opportunity for progression across the full breadth of the science national curriculum for KS1 and KS2.
+The Haringey and Science Bug scheme of work we follow, ensure that children have a varied, progressive and well-mapped-out science curriculum with clear end points, that provides the opportunity for progression across the full breadth of science within EYFS, Understanding the World curriculum and the national curriculum for KS1 and KS2.

 Just click a button below to View any document, you will then have the option to Download or Print the file.
 You can access all of our policies and reports on the website.
 Please contact the school if you would like any paper versions of our documents.